Audaa-Cyber/ArcSplitter/README.md

 - Splits a single USDC payment to up to 20 recipient wallets.
 - Supports fixed-amount and percentage-based splits.
 - Uses Arc Testnet for development and testing.
-- Includes an admin-only analytics page for authorized wallet addresses.
 - Supports light/dark theme switching.